Craigmindset/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 # Pointers, Arrays and Strings
 # Pointers, arrays and strings
 Project done during **Full Stack Software Engineering studies** at **ALX SCHOOL**.
 It aims to learn about pointers and arrays in **C language**.

-## Technologies

-* C files are compiled using `gcc 4.8.4`

-* C files are written according to the C90 standard

-* Tested on Ubuntu 14.04 LTS

 ## Files
 All of the following files are programs written in C:
 | Filename | Description |
 | -------- | ----------- |
 | `0-reset_to_98.c` | Takes a pointer to an `int` as parameter and updates the value it points to `98` |

 | `1-swap.c` | Swaps the values of two integers |